NearNodeFlash/NearNodeFlash.github.io/docs/guides/storage-profiles/readme.md

 - `$VG_NAME` - expands to a volume group name that is controlled by Rabbit software.
 - `$DEVICE_LIST` - expands to a list of space-separated `/dev/<path>` devices.
 This list will contain the devices that were iterated over for the pvcreate step.
 - `$DEVICE_NUM` - expands to the count of devices in `$DEVICE_LIST`
+- `$DEVICE_NUM-1` - expands to the count of devices in `$DEVICE_LIST` minus 1
+- `$DEVICE_NUM-2` - expands to the count of devices in `$DEVICE_LIST` minus 2
+- `$DEVICE` - expands to the name of a new device.
+This is used by `vgextend` when repairing a RAID device

 ### LVM LV Commands

 - `$VG_NAME` - see vgcreate above.
 - `$LV_NAME` - expands to a logical volume name that is controlled by Rabbit software.
 - `$DEVICE_NUM` - expands to a number indicating the number of devices allocated for the volume group.
+- `$DEVICE_NUM-1` - expands to a number indicating the number of devices allocated for the volume group minus 1.
+- `$DEVICE_NUM-2` - expands to a number indicating the number of devices allocated for the volume group minus 2.
 - `$DEVICE1, $DEVICE2, ..., $DEVICEn` - each expands to one of the devices from the `$DEVICE_LIST` above.
 - `$PERCENT_VG` - expands to the size that each LV should be based on a percentage of the total VG size
 - `$LV_SIZE` - expands to the size of the LV in kB in the format expected by `lvcreate`